Invasion of Guadeloupe (1815): Background

-Boyer-Peyreleau attempted to persuade Linois to declare his support for Bonaparte, but he refused, so on 18 June Boyer-Peyreleau began arresting key officials and held Linois under house arrest.
-The next day Linois reluctantly declared his support for the new regime.
-However, unknown to them, Bonaparte had been defeated at Waterloo on 18 June and would soon abdicate.
-Meanwhile, on Martinique, the governor, Comte Pierre de Vaugiraud, had requested British assistance in holding the island on behalf of the French king, with British troops landing there in June.
+On 15 June the French schooner Argile arrived from France with orders for Linois to rally Guadeloupe and the nearby French colony of Martinique to Napoleon's cause.
+De Peyreleau attempted to persuade Linois to declare his loyalty to Napoleon, but was rebuffed.
+In response, on 18 June de Peyreleau began arresting prominent colonial officials and held Linois under house arrest; a day later, Linois reluctantly declared his support for Napoleon's restored regime.
+Unbeknownst to them, Napoleon had been defeated at Waterloo on 18 June and abdicated again four days later.
+Meanwhile, the governor of Martinique Pierre de Vaugiraud requested Britain's assistance in securing the colony's loyalty to Louis XVIII, with British troops landing there on 5 July.